 Products are no longer available in multiple languages

-If your products need to be surfaced in multiple languages, you need to use an app to translate product details.
+If your products need to be shown in multiple languages, then you need to use an app to translate product details.
 You can find an app to translate your products on the Shopify App Store.

 Tags applied to imported records